+[2] Requirements for HBH-Historic Beall’s Hill District: When permitted as a conditional use within HBH-Historic Beall’s Hill district, multi-family dwellings are only permitted as new construction that meets the following conditions:

 (a) The parcel of land to be developed shall be no smaller than seventy-five hundred (7,500) square feet in size.

-(b) The density allowed shall be that density allowed in Section 11.06 of these regulations.
+(b) The density allowed shall be that density allowed in Section 23.01.05[1] of these regulations.

-Section 23.05.
-Condominium developments.

-Condominium developments must meet all applicable regulations of the "Georgia Condominium Act"

-(Georgia Code Annotated, Section 85-16E).

-Section 23.06.
-Travel trailer parks.
+Section 23.01.06.
+Home occupations.